vipulchib/aws-cloudformation/README.md

             - VPC-${ID}
             - {ID: !Ref ID}
       ```
-     B. We will create a Resource for Security Group and we will name it **AristaSecurityGroup**.
-For *'VpcId'* section
+     B. A Resource for Security Group and name it **AristaSecurityGroup**.
+For *'VpcId'* section of the
-     of the Properties we will reference the *'AristaVPC'* Parameter we previously defined.
+     Properties we will reference the *'AristaVPC'* Parameter we previously defined.
 In the following example we are
      allowing SSH (TCP port 22) and ICMP from 'everywhere' (0.0.0.0/0).
 The Security Group will be named as *'VPC-Arista-
      SecurityGroup'* but *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in the
      Parameter section.